Skip To Content

 Essential

-• Experience in monitoring and analysing complex policy environments, conveying relevant impacts on an organisation, and subsequently advising on the organisation’s approach
+• Experience in monitoring and analysing complex policy environments at pace, interpreting relevant impacts on an organisation, and subsequently advising on the organisation’s approach

-• Experience in communicating complex policy aims and broader thought leadership through clear and compelling materials and argument
+• Experience in communicating complex policy aims and broader thought leadership through clear and compelling materials and arguments

 • Appreciation for the diversity of the people and communities of Great Britain and embrace this diversity in your approach to work